-Component Class Description network policy management system Central repository for rules and services where rules define the criteria for resource access and usage.
-Data persistence device Mechanism for storing data and providing means for retrieval buffer Mechanism for storing small amount of data, typically for short periods of time database A data store that includes mechanisms for data insertion, structure and organization, and retrieval stream (data in motion) Very short time scale storage of data as it moves through a communication network or processing system; persistence is incidental to the main purpose but can be treated as storage for stream-type processing ("data in the pipe").
-Cyber security system A collection of related or interacting elements intended to implement cyber security measures in digital communications networks. firewall A network security device that monitors and controls incoming and outgoing network traffic based on predetermined security rules.
-SIEM Security Information and Event Management - system that combines security information management with security event management functions to provide real-time analysis of security alerts generated by applications and network hardware. security appliance A specialized device capable of hosting or implementing network security functions. key manager A system for generating, distributing and managing cryptographic keys for devices and applications.
-It may cover the secure generation of keys over the secure exchange of keys, secure key handling and storage on the client, backend functionality for key generation, distribution, and replacement and the client functionality for injecting keys, storing and managing keys on devices. identity services engine A system that enables the creation and enforcement of security and access policies for endpoint devices connected to a network's routers and switches certificate authority An entity or system that issues digital security certificates. encryption Encoding of data into unrecognizable forms to protect it from access or use by unauthorized parties. link level Encryption between pairs of network devices. end-to-end Encryption between endpoint devices without relying upon network devices.
-Applications server Computer hardware and software for the development and execution of applications.
-Visualization system Application software and display devices used to help humans understand complex data and analytics.
-Middleware Originally, software that acted as a connector/translator between two computer systems (see for example, CORBA).
-More recently and appropriate to NASPInet 2, software that provides a set of services as a layer between applications and a foundational layer which might be a computer operating system or some physical infrastructure such as a sensor network.
+Component Class Description Database A data store that includes mechanisms for data insertion, structure and Database organization, and retrieval Stream (Data In Motion) Very short time scale storage of data as it moves through a communication network or processing system; persistence is incidental to the main purpose but can be treated as storage for stream-type processing ("data in the pipe").
+Cyber Security System A collection of related or interacting elements intended to implement cyber security measures in digital communications networks.
+Firewall A network security device that monitors and controls incoming and outgoing network traffic based on predetermined security rules.
+Security Information and Event Management - system that combines SIEM security information management with security event management - functions to provide real-time analysis of security alerts generated by applications and network hardware.
+Security Appliance A specialized device capable of hosting or implementing network security functions.
+Key Manager A system for generating, distributing and managing cryptographic keys for devices and applications.
+It may cover the secure generation of keys over the secure exchange of keys, secure key handling and storage on the client, backend functionality for key generation, distribution, and replacement and the client functionality for injecting keys, storing and managing keys on devices.
+A system that enables the creation and enforcement of security and access Identity Services Engine policies for endpoint devices connected to a network's routers and switches Certificate Authority An entity or system that issues digital security certificates. • Encoding of data into unrecognizable forms to protect it from access or use Encryption by unauthorized parties.
+Link Level Encryption between pairs of network devices.
+Encryption between endpoint devices without relying upon network End-To-End devices.
+Applications Server Computer hardware and software for the development and execution of applications.
+Visualization System Application software and display devices used to help humans understand complex data and analytics.
+Middlesser Originally, software that acted as a connector/translator between two computer systems (see for example, CORBA).
+More recently and appropriate to NASPInet 2, software that provides a set of services as a Middleware layer between applications and a foundational layer which might be a computer operating system or some physical infrastructure such as a sensor network.
 Gateway A device that functions as an entrance from one network to another.
 A communication network gateway is a network node, often a router.
 In the old NASPInet Data Bus model, Phasor Gateways were used as the means to connect any particular organizations PMU-related devices and systems to the NASPInet "Data Bus" but that model is deprecated in this Guidance.